NBA Rumors: Celtics Remain As ‘Most Convenient’ Trade Destination For Anthony Davis, Per ‘Bleacher Report’

 — New York Post Sports (@nypostsports) May 6, 2019

 After learning about the Lakers’ offer to the Pelicans before the February NBA trade deadline, Celtics President of Basketball Operations and General Manager Danny Ainge must be aware how much it will cost him to bring Anthony Davis to Boston.
-To convince the Pelicans to engage in a blockbuster deal, Favale believes that the Celtics will be needing to explore a trade package including Jayson Tatum, Jaylen Brown, Marcus Smart, their own 2019 first-round pick, the Memphis Grizzlies’ 2019 first-round pick.
+To convince the Pelicans to engage in a blockbuster deal, Favale believes that the Celtics will need to explore a trade package that includes Jayson Tatum, Jaylen Brown, Marcus Smart, their own 2019 first-round pick, the Memphis Grizzlies’ 2019 first-round pick.

 Trading players with lots of superstar potentials like Jayson Tatum and Jaylen Brown will definitely be worth it if it means acquiring the very talented Anthony Davis.
-The Celtics will be hitting two birds in one stone with the potential acquisition of Davis.
+The Celtics will be hitting two birds with one stone with the potential acquisition of Davis.
 Aside from having a legitimate NBA superstar who can boost their performance on both ends of the floor, the arrival of Davis will also prevent the departure of Irving from Boston next summer.